simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R2 levels were observed over the past 24 hours.
-The largest was at Dec 11 2024 1549 UTC.
+Radio blackouts reaching the R1 levels were observed over the past 24 hours.
+The largest was at Dec 12 2024 1743 UTC.

-Radio Blackout Forecast for Dec 12-Dec 14 2024
+Radio Blackout Forecast for Dec 13-Dec 15 2024

-              Dec 12        Dec 13        Dec 14
+              Dec 13        Dec 14        Dec 15
-R1-R2           60%           60%           60%
+R1-R2           55%           55%           55%
 R3 or greater    5%            5%            5%

-Rationale: R1-R2 (Minor-Moderate) radio blackouts are likely on 12-14 Dec based primarily on the flare potential of Regions 3917, 3920 and 3922.
+Rationale: R1-R2 (Minor-Moderate) radio blackouts are likely on 13-15 Dec based primarily on the flare potential of Regions 3917, 3920 and 3922.